nobodywasishere/vhdlref/_refs/arrays.md

 title: "Arrays"
 description: "An arraycontains multiple elements of the same type."
 chart-left: "Declaration" # for the left side of the chart
-chart-right: [package, entity, architecture, process, procedure, function] # for the right side of the chart
+chart-right: [Package, Entity, Architecture, Process, Procedure, Function] # for the right side of the chart
+tags: [array, 'array - unconstrained', string, bit_vector, std_logic_vector, literals, concatenation, aggregates, slices, position]
 ---